vectorgraphics/asymptote/INSTALL-WIN.md

 As of the moment, I have only tested using WSL's `texindex`.

-- If you have a WSL distribution with `texindex` installed, that may be used as a subsitute for `texindex` on windows.
+- If you have a WSL distribution with `texindex` installed, that may be used as a substitute for `texindex` on windows.
 In this case, ensure the cache variable `WIN32_TEXINDEX` is set to `WSL`.
 This is the default option.
 - If you have a replacement `texindex` program, ensure `WIN32_TEXINDEX` points to that file.